-Since late March, almost half of the UK working population has been working predominantly from home as a result of COVID-19.
+Since late March in 2020, almost half of the UK working population has been working predominantly from home as a result of COVID-19.
 This has had a significant impact on the way that we work.
 For some people, it has led to working longer hours and increased workloads.
 For others, it has led to furlough or juggling work with childcare or home-schooling.

 There have been no shortage of implications for individuals, managers, and organisations alike – including those practical, day to day tasks of management such as managing holidays when staff are taking holiday at home.

 When working from home, there are a range of reasons not to take holiday.
 For some time during lockdown, there was simply nowhere to go.
 For parents, there have been no school holidays to require them to take time off.
 Some people feel that they are simply too busy to do so; others are perhaps waiting until restrictions ease so that they can have a more ‘typical’ holiday.

 Another reason why employees may not wish to take holiday is fear relating to job security.
 With concerns about a deep and long economic recession looming and many businesses struggling financially because of the pandemic, taking time out might feel for some like a taking a risk with their future job prospects.

 Left unchecked however, these factors together will cause a major headache for employers in the months to come.
 Employees with too much holiday to take, wanting to take leave all at the same time or carry it over into future holiday years.
 The Government’s relaxation of holiday carryover rules has raised awareness of this issue amongst employees, further compounding the problem.

 The best way to avoid these issues is active holiday management throughout the year.

 It is the responsibility of people managers to ensure that holidays are being effectively managed.
 Ideally, holidays should be spread throughout the year – this year, whilst exceptional in many ways, should be no exception in this respect.